-- All signal head placement and sizes shall comply with the latest MUTCD standards. - 2.
+- 1. All signal head placement and sizes shall comply with the latest MUTCD standards. - 2.
 Far left and far right traffic signals should be provided.
 It is desirable to have a single head for each exclusive left turn lane and through lane.
-The need for one signal head per right turn lane should be determined on a site-specific basis. - Pedestrian signal heads should be provided for all marked crosswalks.
+The need for one signal head per right turn lane should be determined on a site-specific basis. - 3.
+Pedestrian signal heads should be provided for all marked crosswalks.
 Where pedestrian signal heads are provided, corresponding pedestrian push buttons shall be provided.
 All pedestrian signals shall be "countdown" type and shall meet ADA requirements.
 Pedestrian signals must be 16-inch LED "Man/Hand" indication.
 Audible Separate bicycle signals shall be provided on a case-by-case basis as determined by Traffic Engineering and Operations Division, prior to signal construction. - 4.
 Where left turn arrows are included, at least two signal heads with left arrow sections shall be provided, with one of these located on the far left pole.
 4-section flashing yellow arrow signal heads will be required for permissive left turn operation.
-If no protected left turn is necessary, 3-section flashing yellow arrow signal heads shall be used. - All mast arm and span wire mounted signal heads shall have aluminum louvered back plates, black in color, with yellow reflective tape along the edges.
+If no protected left turn is necessary, 3-section flashing yellow arrow signal heads shall be used. - 5.
 All mast arm and span wire mounted signal heads shall have aluminum louvered back plates either retroflective yellow in color, or black in color with yellow retroreflective tape along the edges. - 6.
 All signal heads shall have 12-inch lenses and shall be LED with tunnel visors.
 All indications shall be wide-angle, LED type lamps and meet ITE specifications for LED traffic signal indications.
-All pedestrian indications

-- shall also be LED type lamps.
-Back plates and Tunnel visors shall be installed on all signal faces and shall be black or green in color.
-The same color shall be used for all vehicular and pedestrian signals at an intersection. - 7.
-Where mast arms extend over the left turn lane(s), "left turn only" sign(s) should be provided.
+All pedestrian indications shall also be LED type lamps.
+Tunnel visors shall be installed on all signal faces and shall be black or green in color.
+The same color shall be used for all vehicular and pedestrian signals at an intersection.

+- 7. Where mast arms extend over the left turn lane(s), "left turn only" sign(s) should be provided.
 Double lefts may be covered with one "left turn only" sign (R3-5) per lane, or one "double left turn only" sign located over the lane line between left turn lanes. - 8.
 "Yield to pedestrian" sign(s), "right turn only" sign(s), and "combined through/right turn" lane use sign(s) shall be used if applicable.